 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name (John 20:31, NIV).

-When Wycliffe translator Marilyn Laszlo worked with the Sepik Iwam people (like the one pictured at right) in Papua New Guinea, one of the men she confronted with God’s Word in their mother tongue was Sauperi, the chief of Hauna village.
+When Wycliffe translator Marilyn Laszlo worked with the Sepik Iwam people (like the man pictured here) in Papua New Guinea, one of the men she confronted with God’s Word in their mother tongue was Sauperi, the chief of Hauna village.
 He visited her home one night and showed her his fetishes, which were believed to have spiritual powers.

 Feeling a canopy of darkness hovering over the room, Marilyn prayed to God to protect her from any spirits connected to the fetishes: “Please, Lord Jesus, you are more powerful than these fetishes.
 You can command the spirits they serve.
 Please protect me.”